-The Green Spotted Puffer is a fish with unique needs and care requirements.
+The green spotted puffer (GSP) is a fish with unique needs and care requirements.
 Their spotted yellow-green backs make them an attractive choice for home aquariums, and their interesting behaviors will separate them from most any other fish you have ever owned.

-In the wild, Green Spotted Puffers (Tetraodon nigroviridis) are found in Southeast Asia where they inhabit rivers and estuaries.
-In captivity, unfortunately they are often the victims of poorly educated pet shops and aquarium owners.
+In the wild, green spotted puffers (Tetraodon nigroviridis or (syn) Dichotomyctere nigroviridis) are found in Southeast Asia where they inhabit rivers and estuaries.
+Unfortunately, in captivity, they are often the victims of poorly educated pet shops and aquarium owners.

-Perhaps more than any other fish species, Green Spotted Puffers serve as an example of why it is so important to research aquarium fish before bringing them home.
+Perhaps more than any other fish species, GSPs serve as an example of why it is so important to research aquarium fish before bringing them home.
 In this case, failing to do so can result in the demise of your puffer and perhaps all other fish in your tank.

 If you currently have one of these little dynamos in your possession you are probably here to learn more about how to care for your puffer.

 If you have yet to bring a puffer into your home, read this article thoroughly and think seriously about whether or not you want to make the commitment.
-If you choose to do so, and follow through, you’ll finding puffer ownership to be highly fun and rewarding.
+If you choose to do so and follow through, you’ll find puffer ownership to be highly fun and rewarding.

-The Green Spotted Puffer (GSP) is a highly aggressive fish that may attack and kill any other fish or critter in the tank.
-Many puffer keepers feel they should not be kept with any other fish species, or even other puffers.
+In most cases, tank mates are not advisable when keeping a GSP.
+The green spotted puffer is a highly aggressive fish that may attack and kill any other fish or critter in the tank.
+Many puffer keepers feel they should not be kept with any other fish species or even other puffers.

-It is usually wise to keep a Green Spotted Puffer alone in a single-specimen tank.
+It is usually wise to keep a GSP alone in a single-specimen tank.
 They do not belong in a community aquarium, even as juveniles, and even if the pet store said they are freshwater fish.
 They are not, and even keeping them with other aggressive tropical fish is asking for disaster.